jonpontet/hide-admin-notices/.github/README.md

 ## Installation

+You can always find the latest version in the WordPres Plugins directory: search for "hide admin notices".

+Or, manually:
 1. Dowload the latest version from [Releases](https://github.com/jonpontet/hide-admin-notices/releases)
+2. Extract and rename to "hide-admin-notices"
-2. Upload to your WordPress installation and then Activate
+3. Upload to your WordPress "plugins" folder
+4. Activate on the WP Admin Plugins page
-4. The plugin will now be working.
-I hope you enjoy!
+5. The plugin should now be working; I hope you enjoy!

 ## Frequently Asked Questions